JayhawkZombie/SFEngineDocs/flow-of-control/program-execution.md

   return m_StaticCurrentEngine->Init(argc, argv);
 }
 ```
+The `Messager::Init();` call initializes the class used for messaging.
-So it makes sure the singleton hasn't already been created and then creates it.
+Then it makes sure the singleton hasn't already been created and then creates it.
 Then it returns whatever `Init` returns for that instance of `Engine`.